I don't understand this. Sheriff said "That's why your wife and daughter is dead" and not "That's why I killed your wife and daughter".

 video, RJ says “until you catch me or I

+catch you”.
 While it’s pretty clear what the “you catch me” means, a lot of

 speculations have run about the strange “I catch you”.
 What does it mean for RJ